-- Don’t work if you have a hoarse voice due to a cold or upper respiratory infection then don’t go to work.
+- If you have a hoarse voice due to a cold or upper respiratory infection then don’t go to work.

-- Avoid high-rise areas they are known to cause damage to your voice.
+- Prevent high-risk areas that are known to cause damage to your voice.

 - Eat good and moist meals and avoid spicy foods, they cause acid reflux or GERD

 - Use a humidifier in your room or home, especially in dry climates.

 - Don’t use mouthwash (it contains alcohol), if you need to gargle use lukewarm saltwater

 - Take vitamins or eat fruits and vegetables that are high in vitamins, A, E, and C